Google Maps Know Before You Go (What It Means for Your Hearing Clinic)

 Every detail you publish online now feeds Google’s AI.
 Your website content becomes Maps tips.
 Your reviews become AI-generated descriptions.
 Your social posts prove you’re active.

-The salons that win are the ones providing clear, consistent, current information everywhere.
-The salons that lose are hoping their great work will somehow magically show up in search results.
+The hearing clinics that win are the ones providing clear, consistent, current information everywhere.
+The ones that lose are hoping their great patient care will somehow magically show up in search results.

 Making This Manageable with pHara AI